Richard Wagner: The man behind the myth – DW – 07/24/2024

 At the start of the next century, his views played straight into the hands of the Nazis: Adolf Hitler idolized Wagner's operas.

-This all made Wagner a very unlikeable person.
+This all made Wagner a very unlikable person.
 Pianist and composer Clara Schumann is said to have disliked his arrogance and crying laugh.
-"Wagner was physically small, and a scheming egomaniac," Friedrich says, adding that writer Thomas Mann described the composer as a "sniveling gnome from Saxony with exceptional talent and a mean character."
+"Wagner was physically small, and a scheming egomaniac," said Friedrich, adding that writer Thomas Mann described the composer as a "sniveling gnome from Saxony with exceptional talent and a mean character."

 Wagner: A man of his times